Kashag: In Constitution of Tibet (10 March 1963 – 13 June 1991)

 On 29 April 1959, the 14th Dalai Lama re-established the Kashag.
-In 1963, the 14th Dalai Lama promulgated Constitution of Tibet, and he became Head of State of Kashag of Tibet, all ministers of Kashag were appointed by the Dalai Lama.
+In 1963, the 14th Dalai Lama promulgated the Constitution of Tibet, and he became Head of State of Tibet.
+All ministers of Kashag were appointed by the Dalai Lama.

 In the Charter of Tibetans in Exile (14 June 1991 – 14 March 2011)

 In 1974, the 14th Dalai Lama rejected calls for Tibetan independence.
-In 1991, the Charter of Tibetans in Exile was created, and the Dalai Lama became head of the Tibetan Administration and the executive functions for Tibetans-in-exile.
-Kashag was created and it consisted of Chief Kalon and seven Kalons.
+In 1991, the Charter of Tibetans in Exile was created, and the Dalai Lama became head of the Tibetan Administration and the executive for Tibetans-in-exile.
+The Kashag was recreated, consisting of a Chief Kalon and seven Kalons.

 In the Charter of Tibetans in Exile (29 May 2011 – present)

-In March 2011, at 71 years of age, he decided not to assume any political and administrative authority, the Charter of Tibetans in Exile was updated immediately in May 2011, with Kashag consisting of Sikyong and no more than seven Kalons.
+In March 2011, the Dalai Lama decided to no longer assume any political and administrative authority.
+The Charter of Tibetans in Exile was updated in May 2011 to reflect the changes, with the Kashag consisting of Sikyong and no more than seven Kalons.

-According to Michael Backman, notable past members of the Cabinet include Gyalo Thondup, the Dalai Lama's eldest brother, who served as Chairman of the Cabinet and as Kalon of Security, and Jetsun Pema, the Dalai Lama's younger sister, who served variously as Kalon of Health and of Education.
-Article 12 of the 29-Article Ordinance for the More Effective Governing of Tibet states that relatives of the Dalai Lama or Panchen Lama must not hold government positions, or participate in political affairs.
+Notable past members of the Cabinet include Gyalo Thondup, the Dalai Lama's eldest brother, who served as Chairman of the Cabinet and as Kalon of Security, and Jetsun Pema, the Dalai Lama's younger sister, who served variously as Kalon of Health and of Education.